pilotmoon/PopClip-Extensions/source/Convert.popclipext/Readme.md

 * `80F`, `80 °F` and `80 fahrenheit` all give `26.7 °C`.

-The output will attempt to match the number of decimal places of the input, so `5.000km` will putput `3.107 miles`.
+The output will attempt to match the number of decimal places of the input, so `5.000km` will output `3.107 miles`.
 (However, the output will always have at least one decimal place.)

 Accepts either `,` or `.` as the decimal separator in the input.
 The output decimal separator will be according to the current system locale.